ft_sql.txt For Vim version 9.1. Last change: 2022 Apr 06

 MyTableName --> MTN

-3. If the table name does NOT contain an '_', and does NOT
+3. If the table name does NOT contain an '_', and does NOTuse mixed case then the first letter of the table is used:

 mytablename --> m